Tomobodo/z80emu/README.md

 - **ImGui** (1.91.9b): Immediate mode GUI library for the debug interface
 - **doctest** (2.4.11): unit testing

-No manual dependency installation is required.
+Their should be no need for manual dependency installation.

 ## Testing